 When we found a chest in a room, inside a magical-seeming protection circle, I asked for enemies.
 None were there.
 The others wanted to mess with the chest.
 I said, no, we go on, look for enemies.
 One of the others, usually the most onward-focused of the group, stopped to throw a lasso for the chest to drag it out of its protective circle as we left.
 He failed, but still triggered a magic reaction.

-I said, okay, magic reaction, we have to check that chest now, so we would not have a threat in our backs.
-And the player who had lassoed the chest now said, no, leave it, let’s go on.
+I reconsidered, okay, magic reaction, we have to check that chest now, so we would not have a threat in our backs.
+And then suddenly the player who had lassoed the chest now said, no, leave it, let’s go on.
 Like in a dance, when I stepped left, he stepped right.
 When I said, leave the door open, he closed it.
 When I said, we go right, he went left.
 When I followed him, he turned around to go the opposite way.

 Gamers are a contrarian lot.
 Tell them to do X, and they will do Y. Tell them to not pull the lever, and they must pull it.